VHIT conflict between other vestibular tests

 The rotatory chair is somewhat dependent on having working saccades, while the VHIT is not.
 While the explanation is complicated, the rotatory chair can be abnormal in persons with no saccadic eye movements, but the VHIT can be normal.
 Here, the VHIT is (probably) correct.
 So in persons with saccadic problems (usually rare cerebellar patients or PSP), the Rchair can be false POSITIVE.
 This is a very extremely rare situation.

 Patients with Meniere's disease are reported to have reduced caloric responses but normal VHIT testing, due to hydrops (Choi et al, 2017).
-One would think that this would also extend to rotatory chair tests.
+Furthermore, the extent of hydrops correlates with the extent of caloric weakness, in patients with normal VHIT tests.
+This observation certainly needs confirmation.
+If it is true that hydrops selectivel reduces caloric responses (which are an example of low-frequency responses), one would think that this would also extend to rotatory chair tests.
 Whether or not this is hydrops or just plasticity (i.e. improved high frequency responses, reduced time constant) due to central processes remains to be established.
 Caloric tests are problematic because they have a high false positive rate, as they are very dependent on technique.

 Rotatory chair normal, VHIT abnormal.